antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/socketserver.rst

 The :class:`ForkingMixIn` class is used in the same way, except that the server will spawn a new process for each request.
-Available only on POSIX platforms that support :func:`~os.fork`.